mekas/mb1313600022/README.md

 ### 1313618025 (Gian Chiesa Maghriza)
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category

+### 1313618026 (Rachel Haryawan)
+I want to make an application that can display weekly meal planner.